 Ensure you subscribe to the newsletter of your favorite stores so you can save your money when such happens.
 Newsletters are sent at odd times.
 Be vigilant.
 Paying attention to the contents of newsletters is one of the secrets to cutting your grocery bill in half.

 Stock up when items are on sale.
 You will find that many items go on sale multiple times a year and sometimes even more often than that.
 Look for these sales and buy as many as possible at a discounted price.

-Then look for a way to preserve them by freezing or refrigerating if you have to or put them in your pantry or closet until you need them.
+Then look for a way to preserve them by freezing or refrigerating them if you have to or putting them in your pantry or closet until you need them.
 If you have a coupon for an item that is on sale, use it on this purchase so that you get the biggest discount possible.

 7. Go for the shopping cart.
 Avoid basket

 If you have to carry everything yourself, you’re going to spend more time at the store and less time shopping for deals.
 Use a shopping cart whenever possible and avoid checking out with a basket full of groceries if you don’t have to.

 Even research carried out by the Journal of Marketing Research claims that baskets encourage impulse buying because they make it harder to see what you’ve already bought and how much room is left in your cart.
 Shoppers with carts tend to spend less than those who use baskets or carts without dividers.

 8. Keep an eye out for FREE Grocery Gift Cards